Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Investigator**

-    You gain :material-lightbulb-on: proficiency in the Intelligence (Investigation) skill.
-If you are already proficient in the skill, you add double your proficiency bonus to checks you make with it.
+    You gain :material-lightbulb-on: Proficiency in the Intelligence (Investigation) skill.
+If you are already proficient in the skill, you add double your Proficiency Bonus to checks you make with it.

 - **Lore Knowledge**

-    You add half your proficiency bonus (rounded down) to to any Intelligence-based skill check that you are not proficient in.
+    You add half your Proficiency Bonus (rounded down) to to any Intelligence-based skill check that you are not proficient in.

 - **Northward**